Postgraduate Course: Operations Improvement (MBA) (CMSE11247)

 Ensuring quality of services and products produced and (wherever possible) improving on these

 Student Learning Experience

-The course includes a series of lectures, guest speakers, online learning and case discussions.
-The course provides participants with opportunities in class, and online between classes, to share their expertise and explore the practical implementation of a range of contemporary techniques for operations improvement.
+The course includes a series of lectures, a guest speaker, and case discussions.
+The course provides participants with opportunities to share their expertise and explore the practical implementation of a range of contemporary techniques for operations improvement.
 The course is taught in ten sessions.
 Each of the three course themes is covered in three sessions.
 The final session provides a chance for the students to discuss their ideas for the group online presentations and integrate the key points of the course.
-Prior to each session students will take part in a short ┐in-class┐ Q&A of key learning points.
+At the start of each session students will take part in a short Q&A of key learning points.